 It depends on what you want to do.
 If you are trekking to Machu Picchu or taking the train I would advise booking in advance.
 However, if you want to do day trips around the Sacred Valley you can easily book tours and drivers on arrival in Cusco.
 It's a beautiful part of the world - enjoy!

-By the way, if you would like save on your trip from Cusco to Machu Picchu by avoiding the train and using, bus, taxi and walking along the train line, this article explains how to do it: http://outofyourcomfortzone.net/how-to-get-from-cusco-to-machu-picchu-for-less-than-31-soles-or-10-usd/ over 2 years agoAnswered by Mario Cunha via WorldNomads.com
+By the way, if you would like save on your trip from Cusco to Machu Picchu by avoiding the train and using, bus, taxi and walking along the train line, this article explains how to do it: http://outofyourcomfortzone.net/how-to-get-from-cusco-to-machu-picchu-for-less-than-31-soles-or-10-usd/ about 3 years agoAnswered by Mario Cunha via WorldNomads.com

 The later the better unless you are doing the Inca trail which needs to be booked months in advance, however you will get far cheaper deals if you book there.